-The availability of this command has only been listed as Windows 2000 and Windows XP because these are the only two versions of Microsoft Windows that support the telnet command from the command prompt (with additional switches).
-Additional information and help about using telnet from any version of Windows can be found on our telnet help page.
+The telnet command enables a user to telnet to another computer from the command prompt.
+Additional information about with using telnet from any version of Windows may be found on our telnet help page.

 telnet [host [port]]

-|host||specifies the hostname or IP address of the remote
+|host||Specifies the hostname or IP address of the remote computer.|

 |port||Specifies the port number or service name.|

-Commands available through the actual telnet program:
+Commands available through the actual telnet program

-|open||connect to a site|
+|open||Connects to a site.|

-set options (Type 'set ?' for a list)
+Set options (type 'set ?' for a list).

-|unset||unset options (Type 'unset ?' for a list)
+|unset||Unset options (type 'unset ?' for a list).

 Telnet to the computer myhost.com